rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 Next, you can wrap the App component up in a session handling higher order component.
 That's where all the business logic goes which you have just removed in the last step from the App component.
+Basically you enhance the App component with the higher order component.

 {{< highlight javascript "hl_lines=3 10" >}}
 ...